XamarinUniversity/build2018-labs/lab2/README.md

 ### Fixup the data model

 You could run the app now, but it will have a runtime failure.
-The problem is that our `CircleMessage` definition doesn't _quite_ match the server implementation.
-There are two things we need to do to it.
+The problem is that the `CircleMessage` definition doesn't _quite_ match the server implementation.
+There are two things that need to change:

 1. The server should be assigning the primary key (`Id`) and creation date.
-Currently, our code is doing that in the `CircleMessage` constructor.
+Currently, the code is doing that in the `CircleMessage` constructor.
 That code needs to be removed.

-2. The server uses the name `CreatedAt` to hold the creation date as a `DateTimeOffset?` - this is a _hardcoded_ field in Azure and our client must conform either by changing the property name, or applying a `JsonProperty` attribute to change the network representation.
+2. The server uses the name `CreatedAt` to hold the creation date as a `DateTimeOffset?` - this is a _hardcoded_ field in Azure and the client must conform either by changing the property name, or applying a `JsonProperty` attribute to change the network representation.

 3. Make the necessary changes - make sure to use the built-in class rename feature to rename the `CreatedDate` field to `CreatedTo` - so you catch all usages.
 In addition, make sure to change the field type from `DateTime` to `DateTimeOffset?`.

-Here's the correct definition of our `CircleMessage`:
+Here's the correct definition of the `CircleMessage`:

 ```csharp
 public class CircleMessage